 - Use a socket – Rotate the socket with the bow by using it to put pressure on the spindle’s other end.
 You could use a piece of wood or stone.
-It is probably wise to find a harder piece of wood if you use one for the spindle.
-The one with the oil and sap is excellent as it makes a lubricant that stands in the middle of the socket and the spindle.
+It is probably wise to find a hard piece of wood to use for the spindle.
+The one with oil and sap is excellent as it makes a lubricant that stands in the middle of the socket and the spindle.

 - Create a bow – The length of it should be the same as your arm length.
 Pieces of wood that have slight curves and are flexible should be used for this process.
 You can take anything to be the bow’s string.
 A strip of rawhide, rope or a shoelace will work excellent for this.
 It is essential that this item will not break.
 You will be ready to go as soon as you string up the bow.